TonyDN98/FMI-Materials-BachelorDegree-UniBuc/README.md

-# FMI Materials (2018 - 2021)
+# FMI(UniBuc) Materials (2018 - 2021) - Bachelor's Degree: Computer Science / Informatics
-Materiale pt Facultatea de Matematică și Informatică, specializarea Informatică Puteți folosi aceste materiale, cu condiția de a menționa sursa și autorul.
+Materiale pentru Facultatea de Matematică și Informatică, specializarea Informatică (2018 - 2021) - Universitatea București.
-Copyright - DLarisa

-Resources for Faculty of Mathematics and Computer Science (University of Bucharest)
+*Materials for Faculty of Mathematics and Informatics, Computer Science (2018 - 2021) - University of Bucharest* Puteți folosi aceste materiale, cu condiția de a menționa sursa și autorul.
+*You may use these materials provided that the source and the author are mentioned.*
+©DLarisa

 ## 1. *An I*: